-I grew up in Hertfordshire and I have been playing guitar since I was 12, when I fell in love with the instrument.
+I grew up in Hertfordshire, UK and I have been playing guitar since I was 12, when I fell in love with the instrument.
 I initially learned from my grandfather Charles Bye who was a well respected concert violinist but taught guitar as a sideline and I have him to thank for starting me off.

 I progressed pretty quickly and discovered all sorts of music from classical to rock.
 I became more interested in rock when I was 13 or 14 and then played in many bands trying emulate my heroes Jimmy Page and Steve Howe.
 As I got older I got more into jazz-rock players like Larry Carlton and Pat Metheny.
 I then discovered the mighty Django Reinhardt with fellow guitarist, Neil Stacey.
-We started a band called the Kimbara Brothers and tried our best at the Hot Club style.
-After several years the band expanded and became well known on the British jazz scene as well as in Holland where we toured a few times.
-In 1994 I quit the band to try my hand at pop music again, but still kept up the gypsy music with another band called the Budapest Cafe Orchestra who were also successful on the British folk roots scene and are still going strong today.
+We started a band called the Kimbara Brothers and tried our best at the Gypsy Jazz style.
+After several years the band expanded and became well known on the British jazz scene as well as in Holland where we toured several times.
+In 1994 I quit the band to try my hand at pop music, but still kept up the gypsy music with another band called the Budapest Cafe Orchestra who were also successful on the British folk roots scene and are still going strong today.
 In 1995 I also restarted my interest in classical guitar and had lessons to grade 8 standard.

 In 1996 I embarked on a degree course in music (jazz) at Middlesex University in North London.
 Here I expanded my musical horizons considerably and gained a first class honours degree.
 I met some wonderful musicians here, both tutors and fellow students and enjoyed my time immensely.
 It was at Middlesex that my tutor, Stuart Hall, introduced me to the music of Chet Atkins and Jerry Reed.

 During the course I got married to my partner Fran Riley, who apart from being a beautiful person is a very talented artist.
 We hatched a plan to move out of London and in 2001 relocated to Ulverston in Cumbria, a place we both fell in love with on a previous visit to the Lake District.
-By this time I was working as an arranger for Musicsales in London which meant I could take my work anywhere.
+By this time I was working as an arranger for Musicsales (Hal Leonard) in London which meant I could take my work anywhere.

 In the South Lakes I formed various musical partnerships, including Cowlicks, a Western Swing band influenced by American cult legend Dan Hicks, with a bit of Chet Atkins and Hank Williams, and Sonic Tradition, an exciting local seven piece band who went down a storm on the local festival scene.
 In 2014 I joined a fab Beatles cover act called Dig A Pony and also The Louise Mary Martin Band, a great local soul/jazz singer.
+In 2018 the Beatles tribute band morphed into an exciting original instrumental surf rock band, The Spiratones.

 In 2008 Fran and I hatched a plan to go traveling and decided to have a massive clear out and then we rented the house and set off for the USA and Mexico for 6 months.
 We have also been through Europe in a motorhome in 2009/10 and in 2012/13 we travelled the world again.
 If you are interested in our adventures you can see our blog here.